Clasyc/notidock/README.md

 Notidock is a secure and lightweight Docker container event monitoring tool that sends notifications to **[Slack](https://slack.com/)**.
 It watches container lifecycle events with customizable filtering and labeling capabilities.

+> [!IMPORTANT]
+> **Compatibility Notice**: Currently, Notidock has been tested only on Ubuntu Linux 24.04 systems.
+While it may work on other Linux distributions or versions, full compatibility cannot be guaranteed.
+We welcome feedback and contributions for expanding platform support.

 ## Key Features

 - **Flexible Monitoring**: Monitor all containers or select specific ones using labels